 Downloading the Configuration Tool

 The recommended way to get the Configuration Tool (and the firmware upgrade tool) is to use our customized DietPi image which is pre-configured with the newest version of our tools.
 The image is based on the DietPi project, providing a minimal Debian OS.

 The process is the same as with any other OS image for the Raspberry Pi, you will need a spare SD card (4 GB or larger) and software to write an image to the SD card, for Windows you can use Win32DiskImager.
 More detailed instructions on how to write an image to the SD card can be found here.

-Download the image file from here (external MediaFire link, the image size is about 290 MB), unzip the file and write it on the SD card.
+Download the image file from here (external MediaFire link, the ZIP file size is about 344 MB), unzip the file and write it on the SD card.

 Insert the SD card into your Raspberry Pi with the RemotePi Board mounted, and power up the Raspberry Pi.

 A network connection is not required.
 After booting either use a connected keyboard, or start an SSH session from another computer, if the Pi is connected to the wired LAN (the IP address of the Pi is assigned by DHCP and is shown as part of the boot messages just above the login prompt).

 The logon username is 'root' and password is 'dietpi'.

 Wait for the power LED of the RemotePi Board to stop flashing, i.e. to light solid green.
 To start the Configuration Tool key in :